Maggie & Max

-"Has it now?"
+"Have they now?"
 Leon takes a step forward.
 Maggie mimics him, attempting to use the Pit as a barrier.
 In this manner, they circle each other.
 "Because it doesn't seem that way to me.
 You're here to sacrifice yourself so you can be the hero, which then makes me the villain.
 Just like always."

 "I thought you were under the impression that I was a murderer."